Slamy/Wiki_MiSTer/Main-Joystick-Mapping.md

 ## MiSTer Gamepad

-The first step is to teach MiSTer to recognize your physical controller in the menu shown at startup.
+The first step is to teach MiSTer to recognize your physical controller.

+This is done in the menu shown at startup.

 After plugging a keyboard, press F12 to show system settings and select "Define joystick buttons"